No rollback of 'Agnipath' scheme; 3 services come out with broad schedule for recruitment | Law-Order

 INS Chilka is a training facility of the Indian Navy.

-About the Indian Air Force's plan for induction under the Agnipath scheme, Air Marshall S K Jha said the registration process will start on June 24 and the process for online examination for phase one of the recruitment process will begin on July 24.
+About the Indian Air Force's plan for induction under the Agnipath scheme, Air Officer-in-Charge Personnel Air Marshall S K Jha said the registration process will start on June 24 and the process for online examination for phase one of the recruitment process will begin on July 24.

 ''We are planning to start the training for the first batch of recruits by December 30,'' Air Marshall Jha said.

-Elaborating on the Army's recruitment plan, Lt Gen Bansi Ponappa said the Army will issue a draft notification on Monday and subsequent notifications will be issued by various recruitment units of the force from July 1 onwards.
+About the Army's recruitment plan, Adjutant General Lt Gen Bansi Ponappa said the Army will issue a draft notification on Monday and subsequent notifications will be issued by various recruitment units of the force from July 1 onwards.

-Recruitment rallies under the Agnipath scheme will take place across India in August, September and October, he said.
+Recruitment rallies will take place across India in August, September and October, he said.

-Lt Gen Ponappa said the first batch of 25,000 personnel will join the training programme in the first and second week of December.
-The second lot of recruits will join their training around February 23.
+Lt Gen Ponappa said the first batch comprising 25,000 personnel will join the training programme in the first and second weeks of December.
+The second lot of recruits will join their training around February next year.

 He said a total of 83 recruitment rallies will be organised across the country to select around 40,000 personnel.

+''All states will be covered.
+We will endeavour to reach out to every village in the country,'' Lt Gen Ponappa said.

-Referring to the provision of exit of 75 per cent of the 'Agniveers' after the four-year tenure, Lt Gen Puri said around 17,600 personnel take premature retirement annually from the three services.
+Referring to the exit of 75 per cent of 'Agniveers' after the four-year tenure, Lt Gen Puri said around 17,600 personnel take premature retirement annually from the three services.

-''It is not that exit will take place only under Agnipath scheme is implemented,'' he said.
+''It is not that exit will take place only under Agnipath scheme...,'' he said.

+He said that the report by the Kargil Review Committee said that “a large number of soldiers were in their 30s and officers were getting command postings not on time, adding the growing age profile of the forces was ''worrisome''.

 Unveiling the scheme on Tuesday, the government said youths between the ages of 17 and-a-half and 21 years would be inducted for a four-year tenure while 25 per cent of them will be subsequently inducted for regular service.

-The announcement of the new scheme came against the backdrop of recruitments into the military remaining stalled for over two years.
+The announcement of the new scheme came in the backdrop of recruitments into the military remaining stalled over the coronavirus pandemic for over two years.

-The Army recruits 50,000 to 60,000 soldiers annually.
+The Army annually recruit 50,000 to 60,000 soldiers annually.
 However, the recruitment could not take place for the last two years due to the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)